mlcommons/modelbench/docs/add-a-sut.md

 `meta-llama/Llama-4-Maverick-17B-128E-Instruct:sambanova:hfrelay`

-## OpenAI-Compatible SUTs
+### <a name="openai"></a>OpenAI-Compatible Dynamic SUTs

 If your SUT has an OpenAI-compatible API, you can add a SUT with minimal code.
-VLLM and SUTs hosted by OpenAI (like the chatgpt family), as do other services, support the OpenAI API.
+VLLM and models hosted by OpenAI (like the chatgpt family) support the OpenAI API.
+Other providers offer that option.
+This is a good option if you self-host a model using VLLM.

-All you have to do is extend our existing code like this:
+The UID for an OpenAI-compatible SUT works the same way as above, with "openai" as the driver string:

+`maker/model:provider:openai`

+Because these SUTs need a base URL for the API, you do need to write a little code as follows:

 1. Create a subclass of `OpenAIGenericSUTFactory` in [openai_sut_factory.py](../src/modelgauge/suts/openai_sut_factory.py):
    * `base_url` is the base URL of your API.
    * `provider` is a string of your choice.
 It must be a valid TOML section identifier.
 We strongly recommend lowercase ASCII letters.
-2. Add your class to the `OPENAI_SUT_FACTORIES` dict in [openai_sut_factory.py](../src/modelgauge/suts/openai_sut_factory.py).
+2. Add your new class to the `OPENAI_SUT_FACTORIES` dict in [openai_sut_factory.py](../src/modelgauge/suts/openai_sut_factory.py).
 The dict key must be the same as the value set for `provider`.

 ```python
 class MySUTFactory(OpenAIGenericSUTFactory):